nicklockwood/Expression/README.md

 ## What?

-Expression is a library for Mac and iOS for evaluating numeric expressions at runtime.
+Expression is a library for Mac and iOS for evaluating expressions at runtime.

+The Expression library is split into two parts:

-It is similar to Foundation's built-in Expression class, but with better support for custom operators, a more Swift-friendly API, and a focus on performance.
+1. The `Expression` class, which is similar to Foundation's built-in `NSExpression` class, but with better support for custom operators, a more Swift-friendly API, and a focus on performance.

+2. `AnyExpression`, an extension of Expression that handles arbitrary types and provides additional built-in support for common tasks such as string concatenation and dealing with Optionals.

 ## Why?